Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Accommodation

-All your stays in Kathmandu will be on the best available 3* standard category accommodations on a twin/double sharing basis in Kathmandu.
+All your stays in Kathmandu will be in the best available 3* standard category accommodations on a twin/double sharing basis in Kathmandu.
 If you prefer more luxurious stays in Kathmandu or simply want to have a single supplementary service, we can manage them for you at an additional cost if we are informed prior.

 Meals during Makalu Sherpani Col Pass Trek